Build code agents that test candidate patches inside bounded sandboxes with runtime evidence and defense-in-depth controls.

 23 print(patch.patch_id, disposition(patch))1rate-fix-v1 blocked

-2rate-fix-v2 ready for human reviewA prototype agent that solves ten shipping-cost tasks in a Jupyter notebook is a long way from a production system that handles hundreds of concurrent jobs across different repositories, languages, and dependency versions.
+2rate-fix-v2 ready for human reviewA prototype agent that solves ten CI-parser tasks in a Jupyter notebook is a long way from a production system that handles hundreds of concurrent jobs across different repositories, languages, and dependency versions.
 The sandbox, the orchestrator, and the model all face scaling pressures that don't show up in demos.

-Do not default to placing an entire repository in the context window.
+Don't default to placing an entire repository in the context window.
 Longer prompts increase input cost, leave less room for execution feedback, and can make relevant evidence harder to retrieve; the "lost in the middle" study demonstrates failures to use relevant information placed within long contexts.[16]
 Use two main techniques.
 First, Retrieval-Augmented Generation (RAG), which searches the codebase to find and provide the most relevant code snippets as context for the LLM.
 Second, use code-aware parsing with tools like Tree-sitter to build an Abstract Syntax Tree (AST).
 This tree representation shows the hierarchy of functions, classes, and their relationships, letting the agent extract only the relevant definitions instead of entire files.
 A "map" of the codebase (file tree + high-level signatures) helps the agent decide where to look.

 Repair loops need explicit stop conditions.
 A stuck agent can spend model tokens and sandbox runtime without creating new evidence.
+Add a circuit breaker when repeated failures show the loop is stuck.

 Token budget: Set a hard limit per task based on product cost and latency requirements.